pi-null-mezon/QSimpleMaintenanceTool/README.md

 This repo contains simple Qt-based tool to install and update your applications on remote and local clients.

 Original idea has been stolen from [alex-spataru](https://github.com/alex-spataru/QSimpleUpdater).
 In fact in first version .json files that both projects are used were the same. !But not now!, because it was not very convenient for me ) The major difference from [QSimpleUpdater](https://github.com/alex-spataru/QSimpleUpdater) in smaller and lighter code without any GUI (cause you know, you can always draw your own, right).
-Also in QSimpleMaintenanceTool all file downloads are performed in separate threads, so QSimpleMaintenanceTool should not cause any freezes.
+Also in QSimpleMaintenanceTool all file downloads are performed in separate threads (one thread per download), so QSimpleMaintenanceTool should not cause any freezes.

 **How to use**